 Can I bring a non-Thoroughbred to the show?

 Yes!
 We allowed a limited number of Non-Thoroughbreds to ride unjudged rounds.
 The non-Thoroughbred must be apart of a barn with a Thoroughbred competing in the show.
 Please contact us for additional information as this is often a case by case basis.

-What are the class and stall fees?
+What are the class fees?

 What is the Horse Biography Form and do I need to complete it?